Continuous Covers on Symplectic Manifolds: The behaviour of on symplectic balls

 \section{The behaviour of $\pb$ on symplectic balls}

-For the rest of this article, we only consider $U = B^{2n}(r)$, that is the standard symplectic ball of radius $r$ (or of capacity $c = \pi r^2$).
+For the rest of this article, we only\footnote{The results of this section can however be easily adapted for star-shaped domain $U \subset \mathbb{R}^{2n}$.} consider $U = U(c) = B^{2n}(c)$, that is the standard symplectic ball capacity $c = \pi r^2$ (where $r$ is the radius).
 We also only consider (smooth) \textit{symplectic} covers, that is covers $G$ of type $(T,U)$ satisfying the symplectic prime constraint $C$ given as follows: $G \in C$ if $G_t \in C' = \mathrm{Emb}_{\omega}(U, M)$ for every $t \in T$.
 We shall write $U(c)$, $C(c)$ and $C'(c)$ when we want to stress the dependence on $c$.
 Of special interest are the cases when $T = S^n$ for some $n \ge 1$.
-A constrained class $A$ of $C$ determines a connected component\footnote{It is still a conjecture, that we shall dub the \textit{symplectic camel conjecture}, whether $C'(c)$ is connected for any compact symplectic manifold $(M, \omega)$ and any $c$.} $A' = p_T(C') \subset C'$ and thus corresponds to an element of the $n$-th homotopy group $\pi_n(A')$.
-The pb-invariants of such constrained classes hence allow for the study of the homotopic properties of $C'(c)$, properties which might change with $c$.
+A constrained class $A$ of $C$ determines a connected component\footnote{It is still a conjecture, that we shall dub the \textit{symplectic camel conjecture}, whether $C'(c)$ is connected (whenever nonempty) when $(M, \omega)$ is compact and for any $c$.} $A' = p_T(A) \subset C'$, and determines in fact an element of the $n$-th homotopy group $\pi_n(A')$.
+Conversely, since $M$ is compact and using the fact that the group $\mathrm{Symp}(M, \omega)$ is $k$-transitive for all $k \in \mathbb{N}$, any element in $\pi_n(C')$ can be represented by some class $A \in \pi_0(C)$.
+The pb-invariants of symplectically constrained classes hence allow to probe the homotopic properties of $C'(c)$, properties which might change with $c$.
 Consequently, it appears important to better understand how the pb-invariants depend on the capacity $c$.
 This behavior of $\pb$ on $c$ is the main question raised in this paper.
-Theorem\ref{Reduction} proves that $\pb(A)$ is the same as $\pb(A^*)$ where $A^*$ is the symplectic constrained class of (smooth) covers of type $(I, U)$ determined by $p_I(A^*) = A'$.
-We therefore lose no generality in assuming that $T=I$.
-We denote by $c_{max}$ the largest capacity of a symplectic ball embedded in $M$ (that can be much small than the one implied by the volume constraint $\mathrm{Vol}(U(c)) \le \mathrm{Vol}(M, \omega)$, according to the Non-Squeezing Theorem).
+However, invoking \Cref{independence} and again the $k$-transitivity of $\mathrm{Symp}(M, \omega)$, we deduce that for any connected probability space $T$ there is a bijective correspondence between $\pi_0(C)$ and $\pi_0(C')$.
+We can thus interpret the $\pb$ functional on smooth covers of type $(T,U(c))$ parametrised by connected spaces $T$ simply as a map $\pb : \pi_0(C'(c)) \to [0, \infty)$, the latter being clearly independent from $T$.
+It therefore appears that the $\pb$-invariants can only probe the homotopy type of $C'(c)$ in a crude way.
+Let $c_{max}$ denote the largest capacity a symplectic (open) ball embedded in $M$ can have; that can be much smaller than the one implied by the volume constraint $\mathrm{Vol}(U(c)) \le \mathrm{Vol}(M, \omega)$, according to the Non-Squeezing Theorem.
+For $0 < c < c' < c_{max}$ the obvious inclusion $U(c') \subset U(c)$ induces the restriction map $C'(c) \to C'(c')$ and hence also $r_{c,c'} : \pi_0(C'(c)) \to \pi_0(C'(c'))$.